Queer China, 'Comrade' China

 Queer China, 'Comrade' China (誌同志 (zhi tong zhi)), directed by Cui Zi’en, is a 2008 independent Chinese documentary about homosexuality in China.
 The film features interviews with prominent academics and activists.
 Interviewees include the film's director Cui Zi'en, actress and activist Shitou, sociologist Li Yinhe and director Zhang Yuan.
-It covers 80 years of evolution of Chinese attitudes on LGBTQ people, ending with the 2003 Same-sex Marriage Bill.
+It covers 80 years of evolution of Chinese attitudes on LGBTQ people, ending with the proposed 2003 Same-sex Marriage Bill.

 Film Content

 Organization

 The film consists of 11 "chapters" that discuss aspects and periods of homosexuality in China.
-Topics discussed include the decriminalization of homosexuality, its removal as a mental illness, the development of queer theory in China, and the appearance of gays on Chinese television shows.
+Topics discussed include the decriminalization of homosexuality, its removal as a mental illness, the development of queer theory in China, and the appearance of gay people on Chinese television shows.